Jeena54/restaurant-review-node/README.md

 ## License

-This project is licensed under the Natsasion License.
+This project is licensed under the License.
 For detailed information, please refer to the [LICENSE.md](LICENSE) file.

 ## Get Started